VTL-Community/VTLTech/Guidelines.md

 Additional content-types not specified in this document MAY BE supported by a specific implementation and SHALL BE selected through this header.

-The submitted payload and the returned result SHOULD BE encoded in UTF-8.
+The submitted payload and the returned result SHOULD be encoded in UTF-8; when not otherwise specified, the HTTP `POST` method SHOULD be used.

-The web application MAY contain an embedded VTL engine, or MAY submit the user request to a reachable VTL engine instance located elsewhere.
-In the latter case, the web service MAY use any supported technology, such as JSON-RPC or CORBA, to transfer the request and retrieve the result.

 ### `"/dataset"` endpoint